pluralsight/guides/draft/front-end-javascript/building-a-redux-application-with-angular-2-part-2/article.md

 ### Adapting the reducer function
  There are three problems with the current reducer:

- 1. The type of the state (array) is too simplistic.
+**1.**The type of the state (array) is too simplistic.
 Instead, it will be replaced with an object which contains the array and add it as an interface.
+This allows for the state to be more extendable in the future, when new features are implemented and there  is more data that has to be tracked.

 ```
 export interface State {